VertebrateResequencing/wr/.docs/reliable2/phase2/phases/phase5.md

 feed agrees with CLI, no diverging counter) all PASS.
 A scale-only pre-existing scheduler-group deadlock surfaced at 160k was root-caused and fixed (`dfa196f`, committed with a deterministic regression test); the re-run was deadlock-free.
-The Issue-4-after-restart and Idea-1 crash-recovery sub-checks are not CLI-testable on the dev deployment (it always wipes the DB on restart) and are covered deterministically by Tier-A A3.2/D2.1.
-The only remaining 160k limit is the explicitly-deferred over-submission / slow-`bsub` issue (bugfix 260722-1), out of this spec's scope.
+The Issue-4-after-restart and Idea-1 crash-recovery sub-checks need a DB-preserving restart (the dev deployment always wipes the DB), so they were completed on an isolated production-mode manager (both PASS) and are also covered deterministically by Tier-A A3.2/D2.1.
+The 160k over-submission stall was root-caused to bugfix 260722-1 and fixed (`5d60467`); the 160k churn now drains fully (160,000/160,000).

 ## Merge gate